 riotduck scan --fake 1 --config config/default.yaml

-Five stages on an in-process async bus.
-Each stage is its own module and is unit-tested without hardware.
+Async agents on an in-process pub/sub bus.
+Each stage is its own module, unit-tested without hardware.
+253 tests, ~7 s.